Jim Kerr: Other work

 Kerr helped organise a 90th birthday party for Nelson Mandela at Hyde Park, London on 27 June 2008.
 The event came 20 years after Kerr and Simple Minds played a role (releasing the single "Mandela Day" amongst other activities) in the 70th birthday concert at Wembley Stadium, which was held to demand Mandela's release.
 Mandela attended the 2008 event in person.

 The 2006 single "The Deep Blue Sea" by Dutch singer-songwriter Mir, formerly of the band Twarres, features a vocal collaboration with Kerr.

 Personal life

 Kerr married Chrissie Hynde, lead singer of the Pretenders, in 1984.
 They divorced in 1990.
-They had one daughter born in 1985.
+They had one daughter, born in 1985.
 He subsequently married actress Patsy Kensit in 1992 and divorced in 1996.

 Kerr is a Celtic fan.
-In 1998 he was part of a consortium including former player Kenny Dalglish that unsuccessfully tried to take over the club.
+In 1998 he was part of a consortium including former player Kenny Dalglish which unsuccessfully tried to take over the club.

-Kerr's brother, Mark, is also a musician, playing in groups such as the hard rock band Gun.
+Kerr's brother Mark is also a musician, playing in groups such as the hard rock band Gun.

-Kerr lives in Taormina, Sicily with his Japanese partner Yumi, where he owns the hotel Villa Angela.
+Kerr lives with his Japanese partner Yumi in Taormina, Sicily, where he owns the hotel Villa Angela.
 He has Italian citizenship.